🚚 Free delivery in France from %currency%%amount% of purchase

 Role of fixer

-In perfumery, gum arabic plays an essential role as a fixative : it helps maintain the stability of a perfume's olfactory notes.
-Thanks to gum arabic, the perfume lasts longer on the skin, ensuring a prolonged olfactory experience.
+In perfumery, gum arabic plays an essential role as a fixative : it helps maintain the stability of a fragrance’s scent notes.
+Thanks to it, the fragrance lasts longer on the skin, ensuring a prolonged olfactory experience.

 Creative applications

-Incense base — Used as a binding agent in incense manufacturing
+Base for incense — Used as a binder in incense production

-Cosmetics — Added to natural creams, lip balms, and shampoos
+Cosmetics — Used in natural creams, lip balms, and shampoos

-Unique compositions — Enables perfumers to create distinctive olfactory notes
+Unique compositions — Enables perfumers to create distinctive scent notes

 Gum arabic in arts and crafts